readium/lcp-specs/readium-lsd-draft.md

 {:.information}
 **This section is informative**

-<em> In the following example, the Status Document indicates that the License has been activated on a single device and may be updated, renewed or returned.</em>
+<em> In the following example, the Status Document indicates that the License has been registered for a single device and may be renewed or returned.</em>

     {